Linting Custom Components with the axe Accessibility Linter for VS Code or JetBrains IDEs

 <custom-image path="images/image.jpg"></custom-image>

 For this example, the custom-image component creates an img element with a path attribute (which is mapped to a src attribute by the custom control's implementation).
-The extension shows no error because the extension has no mapping between between custom-image and img even though the output img element is missing an alt attribute:
+The extension shows no error because the extension has no mapping between custom-image and img even though the output img element is missing an alt attribute:

 Shows the lack of any error detected when a custom component is used without configuration.